Stepping Up Superradiance Constraints on Axions: Black Hole Superradiance

 The above conclusion only applies to the specific example at hand, and thus we choose to repeat the same exercise, but adopting a slightly smaller initial spin, $\tilde{a} = 0.97$, and lifetime set to the Salpeter timescale (roughly reflecting parameters consistent with the spin down analysis of GRS 1915+105, see following section) -- the result is shown in Fig.~\ref{fig:a_final_2nd}.
-As before, one can see for $f_a \gtrsim 10^{14}$ GeV and $\alpha \gtrsim 0.4$, the $n\leq 3,4$ and 5 analysis are convergent.
-This convergence extends to smaller $f_a$, but over a slightly narrower range of masses, $\alpha \gtrsim 0.5$ (it is worth mentioning that a shift in the axion mass at this level is not particularly relevant, as it is comparable to the uncertainty in the black hole mass).
-One can also see that for $f_a \lesssim 10^{14}$ GeV and $\alpha \lesssim 0.66$, the final spin obtained in the $n \leq 5$ is not significantly altered by the $m \geq 3$ states.
-The deviation of the $n\leq 5$ analysis at small $\alpha$ is driven by the $\levthree-\left|544\right>$ equilibrium, which as we have argued above should be stable to inclusion of $n=6,7$ states.
-While these conclusions should be confirmed by pushing these analyses to higher order states, this is a strong indication that $n \leq 5$ analysis should be a reliable proxy for the $m=2$ spin down constraints at $\alpha \lesssim 0.7$.
+As before, one can see for $f_a \gtrsim 10^{14}$ GeV and $\alpha \gtrsim 0.4$, the left panel shows that the $n\leq 3,4$ and 5 analysis are convergent.
+As before, the full analysis (right panel) consistently shows that the higher order states can always increase spin extraction, but this is as expected since the enhanced spin extraction is coming on top of the $m=2$ spin down.
+For smaller values of $f_a$, we again see that the $n \leq 5$ analysis seems to be consistent between the left and right panels, except for large values of $\alpha \gtrsim 0.66$.
+As before, this is suggestive of the fact that the $m = 3,4$ states are further enhancing spin extraction.
+Since we do not include the relevant states which quench $m = 3,4$ spin extraction (which arise at $n \geq 6$), one can still perform a conservative analysis at $\alpha \lesssim 0.66$ with $n\leq 5$ so long as the final spin of the $m\leq 2$ state is sufficiently low to be incompatible with observations.
+This is the relevant regime for the highly spinning black holes studied in this work.

+In effect, let us reiterate that Figs.~\ref{fig:a_final} and ~\ref{fig:a_final_2nd} demonstrate that for black holes which are highly spinning and have strong constraints on the spin itself (meaning that the $m \leq 2$ spin down is sufficient to induce an incompatibility with observations), an analysis using the $n \leq 5$ states should be sufficiently to conservatively derive limits at $\alpha \lesssim 0.66$.
+Let us further note that for shorter timescales, this conclusion is strengthened -- this is merely because the $m \geq 3$ states require longer timescales in order to extract spin, and thus play an increasingly sub-dominant role in modifying the spin of the black hole.